|Air & Environment|

 PAHs can enter the body through the lungs.
 PAHs enter the body quickly and easily by all routes of exposure.
 The rate at which PAHs enter your body is increased when they are present in oily mixtures and tend to be stored in the kidneys, liver, and fat, with smaller amounts in the spleen, adrenal glands and ovaries.
 Results from animal studies show that PAHs do not tend to be stored in for a long time and are excreted within a few days in the feces and urine.

 The U.S. Department of Health and Human Services has determined that PAHs may be carcinogens.
 Several of the PAHs, including benzanthracene, benzopyrene, benzofluoranthene, benzofluoranthene, chrysene, dibenzanthracene, indenopyrene have caused tumors in laboratory animals when they ate them, when they were applied to their skin and when they breathed them in the air for long periods of time.
 Reports in humans show that individuals exposed by breathing or skin contact for long periods of time to mixtures of other compounds and PAHs can also develop cancer.
 Mice fed high levels of benzopyrene during pregnancy had difficulty reproducing and so did their offspring.
 The offspring from pregnant mice fed benzopyrene also showed other harmful effects, such as birth defects and decreased body weight.
-Similar effects could occur in humans, but we have no information to show that these effects do occur.

 Studies in animals have also shown that PAHs can cause harmful effects on skin, body fluids, and the body's system for fighting disease after both short- and long-term exposure.
 These effects have not been reported in humans.
 PAHs are changed into chemicals that can attach to substances within the body.
 The presence of PAHs attached to these substances can then be measured in body tissues or blood after exposure to PAHs.
 However, this test is still being developed and it is not known yet how well it works.
 PAHs or their breakdown products can also be measured in urine.
 Although these tests can tell that you have been exposed to PAHs, it is not yet possible to use these tests to predict the severity of any health effects that might occur or to determine the extent of your exposure to the PAHs.
 These tests are not routinely available at a doctor's office because they require special equipment for sampling and detecting these chemicals.